tlricherson/TESC_MIT_Data/Session_4.md

 <img src="https://github.com/tlricherson/TESC_MIT_Data/blob/master/graphics/Transform%20information.jpg" height="250">
 </p>

-## Readings ##
+## Read Me ##
 Garner, B., Thorne, J. and Horn, I. (2017), [Teachers interpreting data for instructional decisions: where does equity come in?](https://www.researchgate.net/profile/Brette_Garner/publication/316533903_Teachers_Interpreting_Data_for_Instructional_Decisions_Where_Does_Equity_Come_In/links/59e676a54585151e545cdf24/Teachers-Interpreting-Data-for-Instructional-Decisions-Where-Does-Equity-Come-In.pdf), Journal of Educational Administration, Vol. 55 No. 4, pp. 407-426. https://doi.org/10.1108/JEA-09-2016-0106

 This is a super-dense article, but it is worth your time and effort to digest.
-As you read, think about the conversations you have had during your fall placement that were PLC-directed.
+As you read, think about the PLC-directed conversations you have had during your fall placement.
 Where did equity take a central role?
 Where was it just a supporting role?

 ## Agenda ##
 * Looking vs. Seeing